Rude Awakening (film): Cast

+Production

+The film was the first to be produced by Aaron Russo Entertainment.
+The company was financed by HBO, Viacom, the Rank Organisation and Cineplex Odeon.
+HBO received video and cable rights to the film and Viacom network syndication rights.
+Rank were to distribute the film internationally and Cineplex Odeon in Canada.
+US distributor Orion was not involved in financing.

 Critical reception

 Rude Awakening received negative reviews from critics.
-It currently holds a 19% rating on Rotten Tomatoes based on 21 reviews.
+It currently holds a 19% rating on Rotten Tomatoes based on 21 reviews, with an average rating of 4.0/10.

 Vincent Canby of The New York Times found it endearing but lightweight: "[The film] is hapless but endearing, much like its principal characters...
 It is not witless, but it has no clearly defined style.
 It wanders, more or less aimlessly, in the way of a well-meaning, naive flower child."

 Roger Ebert of The Chicago Sun-Times gave the film zero out of four stars and expressed his dislike of it:

 "Rude Awakening is such a hapless movie that one is tempted to be charitable toward it, to describe it as a sincere idea gone horribly wrong, rather than as an exercise in idiocy.
 But kindness is the wrong policy here, I think; the perpetrators of this film should instead be encouraged to seek out entirely new directions for their next work...
 No one in this movie has an adequate intelligence level.
 The dialogue of the characters is half-witted, their actions are inexplicable, and to the degree that they possess personalities, they are boring, self-important clods."

 Gene Siskel of the Chicago Tribune gave the film half of one star out of four, calling it "A disastrous hippy comedy ...
 The biggest problem with the movie is that the script makes no sense, has no consistency and contains few laughs in its patently obvious putdown of yuppie life.
 How bad is this film?
 Would you believe that Cheech Marin gives the most credible performance?"
 Kevin Thomas of the Los Angeles Times called the film "endearing but uneven," writing that the two directors were "unable to give satire the crisp form and sharp pacing it needs to hit the mark squarely.
 'Rude Awakening' is more enjoyable than many slicker but less ambitious films, yet it could have been so much better."
 Rita Kempley of The Washington Post called it "stupefyingly idiotic ... a calamity of wasted potential and a lost forum for environmental and social issues."